wwalterr/finance/README.md

-# Rynk
+# Finance

-Financial data API.
+Stock data from Speech Synthesis and Named-entity Recognition

 ## Setup